What if a Parent Can’t Pay for Nursing Home Care?

 Has your parent been in a nursing home for rehab recently?
 If not, your parent probably has an outdated vision of nursing home care and its appearance.

-Nursing homes and rehab centers that may go by different names are night and day different than memories of 20, 40, or 60 years ago.
+Nursing homes and rehab centers that may go by different names are night and day different from the state of these homes 20, 40, or 60 years ago.
 This may be your parent’s memory if someone they knew was in a nursing home.

 Residing in a nursing home is not like living in a hotel.
 It’s more of a cross between a hospital and a college dorm room.
 I compare a typical nursing home room to dorm rooms because nursing home rooms are small and usually shared.
 There are many reasons why living in a nursing home might be unattractive.